adap/flower/examples/simulation_pytorch/README.md

 # example_simulation_ray

-This is the code splits CIFAR-10 dataset into `pool_size` partitions (user defined) and does a few rounds of CIFAR-10 training.
+This code splits CIFAR-10 dataset into `pool_size` partitions (user defined) and does a few rounds of CIFAR-10 training.

 ## Requirements